usaid-cs/yesterday-i-learned/random.md

 1. Painting your bathroom light blue [suddenly](http://www.marketwatch.com/story/paint-your-bathroom-this-color-and-boost-your-homes-selling-price-by-5400-2017-06-04?siteid=rss&rss=1) raises your house price by $5400 on average.
 1. Two mochis stacked on top of each other become [鏡餅](https://en.wikipedia.org/wiki/Kagami_mochi), some sort of Japanese new year cake.
 1. Although fencing is not done with real [rapiers](https://en.wikipedia.org/wiki/Rapier), Spanish people did really stab others with them.
-1. Campus democrats are [found](https://pjmedia.com/trending/2017/04/28/study-finds-democrats-least-tolerant-of-opposing-views/) to be less tolerant than republicans, when it comes to opposing views.
 1. Don't eat out.
 But ["When you do eat out, make it count"](https://www.reddit.com/r/minimalism/comments/6p1zw1/spartan_living_will_make_your_life_easier/)
 1. So many people owned "四驅車" that it became the term for model racing cars, rather than actual 4WD vehicles.
 AKA "Mini 4WD", they are [actually](http://donsmini4wd.blogspot.ca/2013/05/blog-post.html) powered by four wheels, but there is no diff so they might as well be RWD.
 1. [Tomica](https://en.wikipedia.org/wiki/Tomica) has a disproportionate number of Toyota and Nissan models.